Mary of Guise: Conclusion of the war

 At this time, the dedication of the Scottish book, The Complaynt of Scotland, recalled Mary of Guise's descent from Godfrey de Bouillon and claimed her courage and virtue exceeded those of the ancient heroines Tomyris, Semiramis and Penthesilea.

 After negotiating on Christmas Day 1549 at Stirling Castle for more French guns for the siege of Broughty Castle, she showed more prudence by watching the successful assault on Wednesday 6 February 1550 from a vantage point across the Tay.
 Paul de Thermes led the French troops, 240 were injured and 50 killed.
 The garrison surrendered six days later at midnight.
 Mary of Guise was triumphant, writing that "the English had left nothing behind but the plague."

 The peace process began and Scotland was included in the Treaty of Boulogne of 24 March 1550.
 As part of the treaty, Mary's brother Claude, Marquis de Mayenne, was one of six French hostages sent to England.
 After their father died on 12 April 1550, Claude was allowed to come to Scotland with a passport from Edward VI dated 11 May.
 Claude wrote from Edinburgh on 18 May that he would survey the fortifications of the realm.
 After the Treaty was signed, Mary of Guise was able to travel to France to see her family.
-She asked Henry II of France to make arrangements, and on 23 July he wrote to Edward VI of England for her passport and safe conduct.
+She asked Henry II of France to make arrangements, and on 23 July he wrote to Edward VI for her passport and safe conduct.